-- The chapter met attendance expectations at all OFSL-sponsored mandatory programs throughout the year (i.e. educational speakers/programs, etc.) Notice of at least one month must be provided to chapters for an event to be considered mandatory.
-[5 points] [Verified by the Office of Fraternity and Sorority Life on an ongoing basis] - At least 70% of the chapter participated as volunteers for new student move-in.
-[5 points] [Verified by the Office of Fraternity and Sorority Life] - The chapter submits the Leadership Development Report each semester to indicate member involvement in student and community organizations and to track leadership positions and participation.
-[2.5 points each semester] [Due May 10, 2019 and December 13, 2019 respectively.]
+- The chapter met attendance expectations at all OFSL-sponsored mandatory programs throughout the year (i.e., educational speakers/programs, etc.) Notice of at least one month must be provided to chapters for an event to be considered mandatory.
+[5 points] [Verified by the Office of Fraternity and Sorority Life on an ongoing basis] - The chapter participates as volunteers for new student move-in at rates identified by the Office of Fraternity and Sorority Life.
+[5 points] [Verified by the Office of Fraternity and Sorority Life]

+• The chapter submits the Leadership Development Report each semester to indicate member involvement in student and community organizations and to track leadership positions and participation.
+[2.5 points each semester] [Due December 8, 2023 and May 3, 2024 respectively.]